vtamara/kysely-p1/README.md

 # Example of using kysely

-1. Create a PostgreSQL user for example in adJ/OpenBSD:
-    ```sh
-    createdb -Ukysely -h /var/www/var/run/postgresql kyselyp1
-    ```
-    At this point you can create a user for PostgreSQL (e.g `kysely`)
+1. Create a user for PostgreSQL (e.g `kysely`) --the following instructions are for adJ/OpenBSD
     ```sh
     % doas su - _postgresql
     % createuser kysely -s -h /var/www/var/run/postgresql/ -U postgres